jqwik-team/jqwik/docs/user-guide.md

 While checking properties of generically typed classes or functions, you often don't care about the exact type of variables and therefore want to express them with type variables.
 _jqwik_ can also handle type variables and wildcard types.
-The handling of upper and lower bounds works but the types of generated values are not always what you'd expect.
+The handling of upper and lower bounds works sometimes but I wouldn't recommend it.

 Consider
 [the following examples](https://github.com/jlink/jqwik/blob/master/src/test/java/examples/docs/VariableTypedPropertyExamples.java):